Lucas Dias (basketball)

-Lucas Dias Silva, commonly known as either Lucas Dias, or simply as Lucas (born July 6, 1995) is a Brazilian professional basketball player who currently plays for Franca of the Novo Basquete Brasil (NBB).
+Lucas Dias Silva, commonly known as either Lucas Dias, or simply as Lucas (born July 6, 1995) is a Brazilian professional basketball player for Franca of the Novo Basquete Brasil (NBB).

 Professional career

 Dias was named Jordan Brand Classic International MVP in 2012.
 On April 21, 2015, it was announced that he would enter the 2015 NBA draft.
 However, he withdrew from the draft before the draft withdrawal deadline.

-Dias began his pro career with the Brazilian NBB League club E.C.
-Pinheiros.
+Dias began his pro career with the Brazilian NBB League club Pinheiros.
 He was named the Brazilian League Revelation Player of the 2015–16 season.
 In 2016, he moved to the Brazilian club Paulistano.
 He has been named to the All-NBB Team two times, in 2019 and 2021.

+On 15 April 2023, Dias won the 2022–23 BCL Americas with Franca and was named to the league's Best Five.
+As the champions of the Americas, Franca qualified for the 2023 FIBA Intercontinental Cup in Singapore in September.
+On September 24, Franca defeated Telekom Baskets Bonn in the final behind Dias' buzzer beater fadeaway from the post which gave them the 70-69 victory.

 National team career

 Brazilian junior national team

 Dias represented Brazil at the international level, with its junior national teams.
 With Brazil's junior national teams, he played at the following tournaments: the 2011 FIBA Americas Under-16 Championship, the 2011 FIBA South American Under-17 Championship, the 2012 FIBA Americas Under-18 Championship, where he won a silver medal, and the 2013 FIBA Under-19 World Championship.